AU-HCI/website/markdown/git.md

 First create a folder on your computer that you will use to keep everything in this class in.
 I'll call it `pl_dir` in this tutorial.
-Then open the commandline and navigate to `pl_dir`:
+Then open the command line and navigate to `pl_dir`:

 ```
 > cd path_to_pl_dir/pl_dir